An Interview with Dr. Allen Eaves on women, STEMCELL and SCWIST

-I am interviewing Dr. Allen Eaves, who is the CEO and Founder of the STEMCELL Group of Companies, including STEMCELL Technologies Inc., Malachite Management Inc., STEMSOFT Software Inc., and Connexon Creative about how women fit into BC’s largest biotech company and why STEMCELL sponsors SCWIST.
+SCWIST interviewed Dr. Allen Eaves, CEO and Founder of the STEMCELL Group of Companies, including STEMCELL Technologies Inc., Malachite Management Inc., STEMSOFT Software Inc., and Connexon Creative about how women fit into BC’s largest biotech company and why STEMCELL sponsors SCWIST.

 I put all our revenue back into the company to make it a big company.
 The fact that we can only grow with our revenue is a very good discipline.
 Because we grow 15-18% a year we have to anticipate the need for future staff well, as it takes 3-6 months to train them.